wfehr/djangocms-stories/README.rst

 `djangocms-blog <https://github.com/nephila/djangocms-blog>`_, but has been reimagined to align with django CMS's new philosophy since version 4: "The design philosophy of django CMS is to solve something complex with many simple things."
-This means djangocms-stories focuses on modularity, simplicity, and seamless integration with the latest django CMS features, while still providing powerful storytelling capabilities.
+This means djangocms-stories focuses on core features and separates out features that can be shared between django CMS apps.

+djangocms-stories provides a lean foundation for storytelling that can be composed with other specialized django CMS applications.

 ************
 Installation